Restore Your Smile with Our Dental Implants

 Do Implants Hurt?

-Placing the implants requires a small operation.
+Placing the dental implants requires a small operation.
 This can be carried out under local anaesthetic with sedation or with a general anaesthetic.
 You will not feel any pain at the time, but you may feel some discomfort during the week following the surgery.

 How long does treatment take?